 Acceptance, surrender, and engagement are necessary to the larger goals of 12-step addiction recovery programs.
 But this approach to addiction recovery gets even more granular by walking clients through every single one of the 12 steps.
 They build on one another.
 Each subsequent step requires mastering the previous step.
 The 12 steps are:

 - Spiritual growth

 The practices of 12-step addiction recovery can be incorporated in numerous ways throughout the services offered by an addiction treatment center.
 They are most commonly implemented in group therapy and mutual support group settings.
 In group therapy, patients might be tasked with identifying harmful behaviors to themselves, close family, or even those around them in recovery.
 Over time, they will work to replace these behaviors with healthier habits.

 The group setting allows for collaborative learning and feedback.
 Often, people in recovery fail to recognize the harm their behavior causes, or they may struggle to imagine other ways of operating.
 Mutual support groups offer a venue to hear from other perspectives.
 It is also a place to forge accountability among peers, make commitments, and set goals.

 Many addiction treatment providers also construct support groups based on where participants fall on the 12 steps.
 For instance, one group is for people working on steps one through three.
 Another is for folks in steps four through six, and so on.
 These groups are typically led by recovery specialists who have gone through the steps and can share real-life experiences in navigating each step.

-Olympic Behavioral Health in Boynton Beach is a premier provider of 12-step addiction recovery services.
+Olympic Behavioral Health in West Palm Beach, FL is a premier provider of 12-step addiction recovery services.
 Our one-to-one client-to-staff ratio ensures every individual receives an exceptional level of personalized care.
 No matter where you are in the recovery process, Olympic Behavioral Health can accelerate your journey to wholeness.